video

 Fantastic.

-Thank you so much for checking and what's an amazing lesson.
+Thank you so much for checking.

-We have learned that emotions can be different and shown in different ways.
+We have learned that emotions can be different and shown in different ways so descriptions must be chosen really carefully using different adjectives and adverbs.

-An emotion describes how someone is feeling or the mood that they are in, including a range of adjectives to describe the same feeling stops repetition to repeating again and again and makes writing more interesting.
+An emotion describes how someone is feeling or the mood that they are in, including a range of adjectives to describe the same feeling, stops repetition, to repeating again and again, and makes writing more interesting.

-Thank you so much for learning with me today and I really hope see you next time.
+Thank you so much for learning with me today and I really hope to see you next time.

 Bye.